Click on images to enlarge if you wish.

-of Gondwana.
-In geological time, over millions of years, Gondwana split up and the separate segments drifted apart from each other,
+Gondwana.
+In geological time, over millions of years, Gondwana split up and the separate segments drifted apart from each other, as well

-as well as splitting still further.
+as splitting still further.
 One such segment became what is now known as Australia.
-In Australia some plant families survived
+In Australia some plant families survived ‘whose

 In the northern hemisphere landmasses, major extinctions occurred, including the Cretaceous/Tertiary extinction of about 66 million

-occurring as responses to both geological and climatic changes.
-As a result, although the Gondwana forests no longer cover most of
+as responses to both geological and climatic changes.
+As a result, although the Gondwana forests no longer cover most of Australia as

-It is known that ‘the Gondwana Rainforests contain an extraordinary diversity of plants with 1708 species, in 710 genera,
+known that ‘the Gondwana Rainforests contain an extraordinary diversity of plants with 1708 species, in 710 genera, representing 173

-representing 173 families’.
+families’.
 (Floyd A., p 135 ref 1) and previously unknown species are still being found.
-The NSW and QLD
+The NSW and QLD governments therefore

 This is the area in which I live - to the south lies the Nightcap Range, to the north Mt Warning/Wollumbin and to the west the Border